 Access comprehensive financial analyses and make smarter investments - get the Manual of Investments on Amazon!

-D-Wave Aims for 100-Qubit System by 2032
+D-Wave Aims for 100-Logical-Qubit System by 2032

-D-Wave Quantum said it is targeting a 100-logical-qubit gate-model system by 2032 that it says will be capable of more than 1 million operations, laying out a multi-step roadmap that begins with a 17-physical-qubit system in 2026 and expands to 49 physical qubits in 2027 and 181 physical qubits in 2028.
+D-Wave Quantum said it is targeting a 100-logical-qubit gate-model system by 2032 that it says will be capable of more than 1 million successful operations, and laid out a step-by-step roadmap extending from 2026 through 2032.

 The above analysis is intended for educational purposes only and was performed on the basis of publicly available data.
 It is not to be construed as a recommendation to buy or sell any security.
 Any buy, sell, or other recommendations mentioned in the article are direct quotations of consensus recommendations from the analysts covering the stock, and do not represent the opinions of Market Inference or its writers.
 Past performance, accounting data, and inferences about market position and corporate valuation are not reliable indicators of future price movements.
 Market Inference does not provide financial advice.
 Investors should conduct their own review and analysis of any company of interest before making an investment decision.